OUR COMMUNITY

 hardy@diginyancey.org

 Kavita learned from a young age how growing and cooking food fosters belonging and love.
 The kitchen and gardens of her grandparents and parents were places filled with warmth, comfort, and joy.
 She first became passionate about food justice in college, where she worked alongside environmental justice organizers in Chester, PA to start a community garden, and then alongside farmers in rural India to generate resource maps for their panchayat governments.
 After graduating with a B.A. in Chemistry and Economics from Swarthmore College, she spent 11 years growing food in Yancey County at market gardens and as the farm manager at Arthur Morgan School, where she regularly shared produce with Dig In’s Food For All programs.
-In addition to her work with Dig In, Kavita and her family are caretakers of the Celo Inn in the South Toe River valley.
+Her favorite vegetable is okra.

 Pat Thibodeaux (she/her)